 On a darker side, they might have not had much (if any) experience with tasty food and drink before.
 Maybe they were raised in poverty or incarcerated or something.
+Or maybe their society was big on convenient nutrition without any sort of flavor.
 As such, they've grown accustomed to plain food and drink and may find tastier food and drink to taste bad due to not being used to it.

 They might be a bit neurotic and believe that any food/drink that isn't plain will make them sick or overweight.
 These people are often, though not always, hippie types who believe tasty foods and drinks, especially sugar, are terrible for you.
-This might also be partially justified by having them actually more susceptible to food poisoning, have many food allergies, or whatever.
+This might also be partially justified by having them actually more susceptible to food poisoning due to a compromised immune system, have many food allergies, digestive issues like gastric ulcers or GERD, or whatever.
 If one of these falls into the "partially justified" category and their reason for having a Plain Palate overlaps with the aforementioned pragmatism, they're often a Sickly Neurotic Geek.

 - Oversaturated World: As part of Group Precipitation, Zesty Gourmand's pony counterpart's fondness for blandness is referenced in Family Recipe by FOME, but her human version doesn't make bland food due to intervention from the human version of the Spirit of Chaos:

 "Subtlety of flavor is one sign of culinary mastery," said Zesty [...]
 "Another is taking seemingly mundane ingredients and elevating them to something sublime."

 "Also Uncle John dared her to make it work back in the day."